Overview

 • Payment: indicates whether or not the customer is up to date with payments.

-In the agreement section on the left, you'll find the history of contracts entered into Skalin.
-Click on "see more" or on the eye that appears on the right when you hover over the line to access detailed information.
 Note that a customer can have several active contracts at the same time, if this is relevant to your business.
 In this case, Skalin sums up the MRR of the active contracts at time T to calculate the customer's MRR.

 Use the "Create a new agreement" button to create a new contract.